• Skip to primary navigation

 Budget Downtown Little Rock Hotels

 If you’re looking for the perfect budget-friendly hotel in Little Rock, the Comfort Inn & Suites Presidential is an excellent choice.
-They have a complimentary hot breakfast available to all guests, spacious and comfortable rooms, and they even have a complimentary shuttle service for those without a car.
+They have a complimentary hot breakfast available to all guests, and spacious and comfortable rooms, and they even have a complimentary shuttle service for those without a car.

 Where to Stay in West Little Rock